ajitabhpandey/ajitabh-dotfiles/README.md

 # ajitabh-dotfiles
 My Dotfiles.
-I used to maintain them under Cronus repository and have now moved them here.
+I used to maintain them under Chronos repository and have now moved them here.